jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a computational social scientist, research software developer, and data science educator.

-I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley.
+I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley and a Visiting Fellow at P3 Lab at SNF Agora Institute at the Johns Hopkins University.
 I study political learning, organizing, and mobilization among marginalized populations using data science.
 I also build tools that make digital data collection easier and faster.

 **Dissertation Research**